molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 In-memory Representation of Molecular Structures
 ------------------------------------------------

-The CDPL models molecular structures as undirected graphs where atoms represent the graph nodes and bonds the edges.
+The CDPL models molecular structures as undirected graphs where atoms represent the vertices of the graph and bonds the edges.
-Concrete data structures for the in-memory representation of atoms, bonds and molecular graphs implement a hierarchy of interfaces (abstract classes) that specify all necessary methods for common operations like atom/bond addition, removal, access, membership testing, counting, and so on.
+Concrete data structures for the in-memory representation of atoms, bonds and molecular graphs implement a hierarchy of interfaces (abstract classes) that specify all necessary methods for common operations like atom/bond addition, removal, access, membership testing, counting, and so forth.

 The following table provides an overview of the most relevant interfaces and data structures provided by the CDPL for molecular data representation and processing: